- Administration and Supervision

 Students will study various concepts including supervision of instruction, how to be an effective mentor, current trends in school leadership and many others that will empower the next generation of school leaders.
 Successful completion of all program requirements leads to South Carolina certification as a principal and supervisor.

-The fast-track Master of Education in elementary and secondary school administration and supervision offers: an accelerated program with innovative scheduling of courses to meet the needs of classroom teachers and coaches, certificate advancement to bachelor’s degree plus 18 after Summer I in first year of program, a 16-month course of study completed through online, weekend and face-to-face instruction and a cohort model that supports collaborative learning.
-This program is considered hybrid.
+The fast-track Master of Education in elementary and secondary school administration and supervision offers: an accelerated program with innovative scheduling of courses to meet the needs of classroom teachers and coaches.
+This course of study completed 100% online along with an internship at an accredited school.

 One of the hallmarks of our administration and supervision program is the opportunity to learn from seasoned educational leaders who, over the course of their respective careers, have served in a multitude of school leadership roles.
 Thus, the leadership student has the opportunity to study and consider numerous viewpoints and perspectives on what it means to be a caring, competent, effective leader in education.